io-kats/software-renderer/README.md

 Please look at the [Emscripten tutorial](https://emscripten.org/docs/getting_started/Tutorial.html "emscripten_tutorial") for more information on how the toolchain works.

 ## Usage
-- Use the ERS_SHADER_DEFINE_VARYINGS macro to define the names of your varyings and what fields they contain.
+Use the ERS_SHADER_DEFINE_VARYINGS macro to define the names of your varyings and what fields they contain.
 Make sure it is made up of single precision floating point types, as that's how they will be interpreted.
-A sample program used for "hello triangle":
+An example program used for "hello triangle":

 ```
 #include "window.h"